SMSpp-Project/smspp-project/ScenarioReduction/CFL/README.md

 For heuristic methods, `RedAlgo_us` is typically under 1000 µs.
 For CSSC, `RedAlgo_us` can range from thousands to millions of µs depending on N and K, since it involves solving an internal MILP subproblem.

+## Integration

+Generated scenarios can be used with:

+- `cfl_scenario_reduction_test` for heuristic scenario reduction experiments
+- `cfl_cssc_test` for CSSC scenario reduction experiments
+- `cfl_full_tss` for full Two-Stage Stochastic CFL solving
+- Any tool that accepts `DiscreteScenarioSet` format